 Painting and Installing the Intake and Outtake Vents in the Ceiling

-Our intake and outtake vents for our AC system have been cleaned for awhile now and were just waiting for that fresh coat of paint to make them look brand new.
-Well today we gave them that coat and put them back in the ceiling (at least the ones where the ceiling panels are installed).
+Our intake and outtake vents for our AC system have been cleaned for a while now and we’re just waiting for that fresh coat of paint to make them look brand new.
+Well, today we gave them that coat and put them back in the ceiling (at least the ones where the ceiling panels are installed).
 Take a look at the photo below:

 Painting and Installing Floor Vents for Heating

-The story was much the same for the heating vents that are located in the floor.
+The story was much the same for the heating vents that are located on the floor.
 The beige just wasn’t working for us so we added a fresh coat of black paint.
 We painted the vents then sprayed on a clear sealer and put them right back where they belong.
 Take a look at the photo below:

 Staining the Trim for the Flooring

 Today we were also able to take some time and finish staining the trim we have picked out for our flooring.
-I was a bit disappointed at the splits in the pieces of trim we had, however a quick sanding fixed that right up.
+I was a bit disappointed at the splits in the pieces of trim we had, however, a quick sanding fixed that right up.
 I’m also pretty excited about the low VOC stain we used.
 Check out the photo below:

 That is about it for RV Renovation Progress Week 4.
 As always please feel free to leave any questions or comments below and thank you much for stopping by!